-having unnecessary drivers will make the kernel bigger, and can under some circumstances lead to problems: probing for a nonexistent controller card may confuse your other controllers compiling the kernel with "Processor type" set higher than 386 will result in a kernel that does NOT work on a 386.
+having unnecessary drivers will make the kernel bigger, and can under some circumstances lead to problems: probing for a nonexistent controller card may confuse your other controllers will result in a kernel that does NOT work on a 386.
 The kernel will detect this on bootup, and give up.